 Wireless Alarm Systems

 Wireless alarm systems have been around for 2-3 decades now, so they are no longer the “new technology” that they were 20 years ago.
 Now that these systems have fully immersed themselves in the industry, it’s easier to more accurately judge their advantages and disadvantages.
 The biggest and most obvious advantage to these systems is the ease of installation.
-When a contact or sensor can communicate to the control panel wirelessly, you can design a system for the best protection without having to worry about opening walls to get wires to places.
+When a contact or sensor can communicate to the control panel wirelessly, you can design a system for the best security possible without having to worry about opening walls to get wires to places.

 Since the majority of new installations are retrofits into existing buildings, most manufacturers’ focus for new product development is aimed at wireless systems.
 Many of these control panels, such as the QOLSYS IQ Panel 2 panel that we recommend, come with advanced modern touches that make the system very user-friendly.
 Touchscreen keypads and cellular communication to the central station that are add-on features for hardwired systems, come included with this system right out of the box.
 Other advanced features on the QOLSYS panel also include a 5MP built-in camera to take arming/disarming photos and Bluetooth disarming, which allows your cell phone to automatically disarm the system when you approach your home without the need to enter a user code.